bphenriques/EKEventStoreWrapper/README.md

 EKEventStoreWrapper

-Warning: as of last tag, the code is being remodeled due to some issues regarding default calendar.
+Warning: Use tag 0.9.12.
+As of last tag, the code is being remodeled due to some issues regarding default calendar.
 I will as well use exceptions to reduce the necessary code.
 Sorry for the inconvinience.

 The goal is to simplify EKEventStore usage:
 ```swift